Mine eye hath play’d the painter and hath steel’d

 This watercolour evokes a feeling of tenderness between the artist and the model.
 A print of this painting was bought by my stepfather as a wedding anniversary present for my mother because he said Russell-Flint and Shakespeare portrayed his love for her so much better than he could ever say.

 There are many interpretations of this sonnet by scholars of literature, but as far as I am aware, no art historian has every written about what it might mean in art history terms.
-I throw my ideas into the pot and will put my tin hat on for onslaught by the nay sayers, but before they all start telling me to get back in my box, I ask them to consider my thoughts.
+I throw my ideas into the pot and will put my tin hat on for the inevitable onslaught by the nay sayers, but before they all start telling me to get back in my box, I ask them to consider my thoughts.

 When Shakespeare wrote this sonnet his (educated) audience would have recognised one of the original meanings of the word ‘steel’d‘, which I believe has become lost over the centuries.
 Before the introduction of graphite pencils artists often used silverpoint or gold point to sketch , as well as other metals known collectively as metalpoint.
-Metalpoint is a very unforgiving medium and mistakes cannot be rubbed out and by using the word ‘steel’d’ here perhaps we are being told that the image of the beloved is sketched indelibly on to the ‘table’ of the heart.
+Metalpoint is a very unforgiving medium and mistakes cannot be rubbed out.
+By using the word ‘steel’d’ here perhaps we are being told that the image of the beloved is sketched indelibly on to the ‘table’ of the heart.

 The large portraits were known as ‘table’ portraits and were for public consumption.
 Should we therefore take a double meaning from this?
 Firstly, by suggesting the portrait is a large one it seems that just the sight of the loved one makes the heart swell within their lover’s breast?
 And secondly, because this ‘table‘ image is hidden on the lover’s heart, perhaps their love has to remain hidden too?
 Russell-Flint is portraying his lover in a large painting and, by including the first two lines of this sonnet, he is guiding us to read the picture as a declaration of love.
-Our lady is reading a book, presumably from the title of the painting we can deduce it is a book of Shakespeare’s sonnets.
+Our lady is reading a book, presumably from the title of the painting we can deduce it is a one of Shakespeare’s sonnets.
 Russell Flint is teasing us in just the same way Shakespeare does with his layered meaning, but the painting is not as complicated as Shakespeare’s sonnets that may be regarded as being the literary equivalent of the portrait miniature.

-In Tudor times miniature portraits became fashionable as love tokens in much the same way that we have photographs on our phones and in our wallets today.
+In Tudor times miniature portraits became fashionable as love tokens in much the same way that we have photographs on our smart phones and in our wallets today.
 In 1564 during the negotiations regarding a possible marriage between the Earl of Leicester, to Elizabeth I’s cousin, Mary Queen of Scots, the Virgin Queen showed the Scottish Ambassador, James Melville, a miniature portrait of her favourite – Robert Dudley, Earl of Leicester.
 In his memoirs, James Melville tells us how the queen drew him into her private quarters and unlocked a cabinet to retrieve this miniature thereby demonstrating that it was a treasured and private possession.
 It was a privileged private moment between the Scottish ambassador and the queen that did much to tell him of her hidden intentions regarding Robert Dudley.
 Melville asks if he could take this portrait with him back to Scotland to show his queen, but Elizabeth declines to give it to him.
 Did Dudley give this treasured portrait miniature of himself to Elizabeth so she could gaze upon his image and so “steel’d [his] beauty’s form upon the table in [her] heart” and to keep his love within “the frame wherein tis held.”?
 On her death they discovered Dudley’s last letter to Elizabeth in the same locked cabinet where she kept her most treasured private possessions and which, years before, she had opened to show Dudley’s portrait miniature to the Scottish ambassador.

 The use of the word ‘perspective’ has troubled critics, but I cannot understand why.
 It clearly references more than the way artists create the illusion of depth on a flat surface.
 The first line of the sonnet reads – Mine eye have play’d the painter – thus we know the eyes are a metaphor for painting as well as our means of seeing, therefore ‘perspective’ has to be interpreted in more ways than just the artistic sense.
 These lines: “And perspective is the painter’s art, for through the painter must you see his skill, to find where your true image pictured lies” conjures up the image of someone holding a open locket in the palm of their hand contemplating a miniature portrait of their beloved.
 Our painter of the miniature has rendered such a realistic portrait that the sight (perspective) of the loved one makes our lover’s heart swell and beat faster, the ribs protecting the beating heart in a similar way as the locket protects the portrait.
 The artist has done his best, but the truth is hidden – engraved on the ‘table’ of the lover’s heart.